 The B-side featured the very seasonal Soft Rains Of April.
 The single sold around 3 million units globally.

-However, a second version of the song was created by a-ha for their album Stay On These Roads, and they did not want to credit Barry on this version.
-Apparently, John Barry fell-out with the band and described them as "difficult to work with".
+A second version of the song was created by a-ha for their album Stay On These Roads, and they did not want to credit Barry on this version.
+Apparently, John Barry fell out with the band and described them as "difficult to work with".

 Released on June 6th 1988, and peaking at #25 in the UK, the song was the second single release from the album and the follow-up to the title track which had previously reached #5.
-Two further singles were released from the album and these were; Touchy! (#11) and You Are The One (#13).
+Two further singles were released from the album.